RapidCoders/Coding-Practice/DAY_66/README.md

 Input: "abcdef"
 Expected Output: "cd"

-Input: "   Hello", "World   "
+Input: "x"
-Expected Output: "   Hello World   "
+Expected Output: "x"

 Input: "This is a", "test"
 Expected Output: "This is a test"